stanford-ssi/samwise-adcs-flight/src/states/README.md

 * `cool_down`: Error state that we enter if something is bad.
 Gets sensors but does nothing else

-## Future states which are currently no-ops
+## TODO: Future states which are currently no-ops
 * `nadir_pointing`: State that holds attitude with the camera pointing in the nadir (down) direction
 * `desaturating`: State that slows down the reaction wheels.
 We enter this state if the wheel rotation rate is too high.